pu2clr/SI4844/README.md

 If you find this project useful, consider making a donation so that the author of this library can purchase components and modules for improvements and testing of this library.
 [Click here to donate.](https://www.paypal.com/donate/?business=LLV4PHKTXC4JW&no_recurring=0&item_name=Consider+making+a+donation.++So+I+can+purchase+components+and+modules+for+improvements+and+testing+of+this+library.&currency_code=USD)

+## About Me

+I hold a Master's degree in Educational Technology from the Federal University of Ceará, where I delved into the ways technology can enhance learning experiences.
+My passion for computer science led me to specialize in it, focusing on Distributed Systems Development with an Object-Oriented approach, at the University of Brasília.
+My academic journey began with a Bachelor's degree in Information Systems from the União Pioneira de Integração Social (UPIS-Brasília).
+Outside the classroom, my main hobbies are electronics and Amateur Radio.